Ultimate Lice Cleaning Checklist Proven to Get Lice Out of Your House

 Lice have become immune to everything that used to work in the past.
 Perhaps you remember your mom using a lice treatment and that doing the trick.
 The new strain of head lice is no longer killed by those treatments, that’s why lice today are termed by people, “super lice.”
 They are called SUPER LICE, because they can’t be eliminated with treatments that used to work.
 Lice treatments only kill the weakest lice and these SUPER LICE keep getting stronger and stronger.

 Also, lice treatments don’t kill lice eggs, so if you miss just a few lice eggs on the head then they hatch and lice starts all over again.

-That’s why as a lice expert I DO NOT use lice treatments to cure lice.
+That’s why lice professionals like myself use a special technique to get rid of lice.
 With my technique you can be completely CURED of head lice in ONE DAY.
 No retreatments required.
 You can learn more about the technique I use here.

 Most people with lice are stuck in what I term the “never-ending lice cycle” that looks like this…

 You discover lice, you spend hours treating, nit-picking, house cleaning etc.

 You think it’s gone for a few weeks…

 But, then it’s back again!

 A lot of people think that they’re in this cycle because they’ve missed something in their house cleaning.
 Let me assure you it’s not because of your house cleaning.
 It’s because you never really got rid of lice.
 Lice are immune to lice treatments.